wp-plugins/extra-feed-links/readme.txt

 == Installation ==

-1. Unzip the archive and put the folder into your "plugins" folder (/wp-content/plugins/).
+1. Unzip the archive and put the folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins admin menu.

 == Usage ==